Skip to main content

 1. Overview

-Phase 1 of Pilot 001 demonstrated end-to-end, n-tier traceability using a table-top exercise built on the RBTP Reference Implementation (RI).
+Phase 1 of Pilot 001 demonstrated end-to-end, n-tier traceability using the RBTP Reference Implementation (RI).
 RMI participants followed digital credentials “from product to mine,” gaining hands-on experience tracing, issuing, sharing, and viewing supply-chain data.

 Key Question:

-How can I trace the materials in my manufactured part back through multiple tiers to the source mine and verify that UNTP supports n-tier traceability?
+How can I trace the materials in my manufactured part back through multiple tiers to the source mine and verify that RBTP supports n-tier traceability?

 Answer: